garyeh/Clickstarter/docs/README.md

 ## Minimum Viable Product

-Clickstarter is a web application inspired by Kickstarter built using Ruby on Rails and React/Redux.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:
+Clickstarter is a crowd-funding web application inspired by Kickstarter and built on Ruby on Rails and React-Redux.
+Its projects will consist of other websites, which users can back at various reward levels and try to reach at least 100% funding within a given timeframe.
+By May 26th, Clickstarter will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
 - [ ] Projects
 - [ ] Backing projects & rewards
 - [ ] Search
-- [ ] Categories / Discover feature
+- [ ] Categories
 - [ ] Production README [sample](../README.md)

 ## Design Docs